ivanprjcts/equinox-spring16-API/makesdks/README.md

 Then, it transforms swagger specification files into a custom json model, which makesdks tool will be able to read.

-Finally, makesdks tool generate all API Clients from transformed swagger models.
+Finally, makesdks tool generates all API Clients from transformed swagger models.

 ## Requirements